-Most knowledge work falls into three distinct modes:
+Knowledge and Expertise: Most mental work falls into three distinct modes: synthesis, delivery, and collaboration.

 Collaboration and facilitation